koka-lang/koka/doc/spec/why.kk.md

 }
 ```

-As an example of the _min-gen_ design principle, Koka implements most
+As an example of the _min-gen_ design principle, &koka; implements most
 control-flow primitives as regular functions.
 An anonymous function can
 be written as `fn(){ <body> }`; but as a syntactic convenience, any
 function without arguments can be shortened further to use just braces,